Corporate Tax in Singapore

 - liability to Singapore tax in respect of foreign-source income received in Singapore.

 A double taxation occurs where an income is taxed twice, that is, first at the source where it is generated and for a second time where it is received.
-In order to avoid such double taxation of income, Double taxation Agreements (DTA) are concluded between countries.
+In order to avoid such double taxation of income, Double taxation Agreements (DTA) are concluded between participating countries in a global context.
 Under a DTA, the country of residence would usually agree to either give credit to its residents for income which is taxed at reduced rates, or exempt such income from tax.
+Thus, those who conduct internal businesses would only pay taxes generally where income is generated.
+For example, a double taxation agreement between Singapore and Hong Kong would state the conditions on which country would receive corporate tax based on business activities or operational production.

-The main benefit and objective of a income tax treaty is to help businesses avoid double taxation of their income.
+The main benefit and objective of an income tax treaty is to help businesses avoid double taxation of their income.
+This in turn will ensure that the global market remains competitive and that governments continue to receive taxes from businesses.
+The costs of tax avoidance are too high for countries around the world.

-Singapore has concluded tax treaties with many countries and the list continues to grow.
+Singapore has concluded tax treaties with many countries within Asia and internationally and the list continues to grow.
 The treaties reflect Singapore’s continual efforts to help businesses in relieving double taxation and to encourage and facilitate the trade and investment opportunities across-borders.

 A company is taxed at a flat rate on its chargeable income regardless of whether it is a local or foreign company.